Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Model

 \subsubsection{Anomalous Hall conductivity}

 We start our analysis from introducing electric current of our model.
-Specifically, if a tight-binding Hamiltonian for a given system has hoppings $H_{ij}$ between sites $i, j$, then in the presence of electric field they change according to Peierls substitution and thus become $H_{ij} e^{\frac{ie}{\hbar}\int\limits_{r_i}^{r_j} \vec{A} \vec{dr}}$, where $\vec{A}$ is a vector potential.
+Specifically, if a tight-binding Hamiltonian for a given system has hoppings $H_{ij}$ between sites $i, j$, then in the presence of electric field they change according to Peierls substitution and thus become $H_{ij} e^{\frac{ie}{\hbar}\int\limits_{\vec{r}_i}^{\vec{r}_j} \vec{A} \vec{dr}}$, where $\vec{A}$ is a vector potential at the bond connecting the sites at positions $\vec{r}_i$ and $\vec{r}_j$.
 If we expand these hoppings to the first order in $\vec{A}$, we obtain that the electric current operator has the following expression

 Here $\vec{J}_{ij}$ is a vector directed along the bond between the sites $i, j$.
 In fact, the last expression could be immediately obtained by writing Heisenberg equation and assuming that the current is proportional to the velocity operator.